alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 in terms of the behaviours
 that **MUST** be exhibited
 by software
-which claims to implement it,
+that claims to implement it,
 or which claims to implement
 that subset which is known as
 End-to-End Encrypted Messaging.